watrall/charm-market-intelligence-engine/README.md

 5. The **n8n Mattermost** workflow (optional) reads the latest outputs, composes a short message (totals, top skills, alerts), posts to your channel, and snapshots the analysis for the next run.

 Everything is idempotent: duplicates are filtered, pagination is capped, geocoding is cached, and runs can be scheduled safely.

+## Cost & usage planning
+- **LLM calls (optional):** The default insight prompt is ~450 output tokens.
+With `LLM_MAX_TOKENS=1200`, each run on `gpt-4o-mini` (currently ~$0.60 per 1K output tokens) costs roughly $0.30–$0.70 depending on completion length.
+Lower that ceiling or switch `USE_LLM=false` for cost-free runs.
+If you run hourly, document how many runs you expect per month and multiply by that per-call estimate to create a budget window.
+- **Google Sheets sync (optional):** Setting `USE_SHEETS=true` turns on both Sheets and Drive APIs.
+They are metered after the free tier, and every run makes a few dozen append/read calls.
+Leave it `false` until you create a GCP project, confirm quotas, and budget for increased throughput (e.g., batch jobs nightly instead of per-scrape).
+- **Geocoding:** The built-in Nominatim client is free but rate-limited to 1 request/sec; heavy usage may require hosting your own instance.
+Because geocoding is cached in `data/geocache.csv`, reruns stay cost-free unless you clear the cache.
+- **Storage/dashboards:** Streamlit + SQLite incur no extra spend—everything runs locally.
+When deploying to cloud infrastructure, include VM/storage costs in your overall estimate.

+Document these toggles in your runbook so reviewers understand how to perform a zero-cost demo vs. a production run with LLM + Sheets enabled.